OmiShrestha/mesh-light-switch/README.md

 ## Overview
 This project demonstrates how to use Bluetooth Mesh to control light sources in a network.
 It uses the Generic OnOff Client model to send commands to other devices in the same mesh network.
 The light switch acts as a client, while the light sources act as servers.

-You can pair this project with the Bluetooth Mesh Light sample to see how it works in a real mesh network.
+You can pair this project with the Bluetooth Mesh Light to see how it works in a real mesh network.

 ### Key Features:
 - Control light sources using buttons on a development kit.